 Mighty Quinn’s looks for franchisees and investors who have a passion for the food service industry.
 The opportunity is built to scale for those who want to maximize profits.
-Once you open a flagship location, you can open additional satellite locations in your region at a lower cost.
-They also offer several revenue streams for franchises, including dine-in, delivery, take out, catering, and alcohol.
+Once you open a flagship location, you can open additional satellite locations in your region at a lower cost thanks to this scalable opportunity.
+They also offer several revenue streams and profits for franchises, including dine-in, delivery, take out, catering, and alcohol.

 The initial franchise fee is $45,000.
 And startup costs range from $738,488 to $896,334.
 And the costs for satellite locations range from $494,317 to $696,290.

 13. Gyu Kaku Japanese BBQ

 Gyu Kaku is a chain that specializes in Japanese style barbecue.
 The international company has plenty of opportunities currently available around the United States.
 Currently, there are about 50 locations in North America, including a handful in New York, California, and Hawaii.
 But there are many quality territories available.
 Restaurants feature a unique dining experience where customers cook their food using smokeless roasters that are placed right at their table.
 This helps to keep kitchen operations simple while providing customers with a high end experience.